chrisdopuch/take-home-exercise-10-23/README.md

-# TypeScript Next.js example
+# Interview Take Home Exercise - Developer Dashboard

-This is a really simple project that shows the usage of Next.js with TypeScript.
+This project is a simple NextJS UI application for displaying useful information on deployed services.
+The intended audience is application developers working at ABC corporation.

 ## Deploy your own